-- All people in our school will be treated with respect and kindness. - Children will follow instructions given by adults in our school. - Children will use their hands and feet safely. - Children will move around school in an orderly manner. - Children will be kind and constructive in the things they say to, and about, each other. - Classroom learning will take place free of disruption. - Children will access the internet in a responsible way. - Children will be aware of bullying in all its forms, refrain from engaging in it, and challenge any situations in which they perceive it to be taking place. - Children will show respect for people of all cultures and abilities and refrain from engaging in any type of racist or prejudiced behaviour. - Children will act as ambassadors for the school and behave well outside of school.
+- All people in our school will be treated with respect and kindness ensuring equality and fair treatment - Children will follow instructions given by adults in our school. - Children will use their hands and feet safely. - Children will move around school in an orderly manner. - Children will be kind and constructive in the things they say to, and about, each other. - Classroom learning will take place free of disruption. - Children will access the internet in a responsible way. - Children will be aware of bullying in all its forms, refrain from engaging in it, and challenge any situations in which they perceive it to be taking place. - Children will act as ambassadors for the school and behave well outside of school.